 However, to improve growth, sinking food does a promising job.

-Why Do You Need High Quality Koi Food?
+Why Do You Need To Feed A High Quality Product?

 Just like we need a balanced, healthy diet to carry out our body mechanisms really well, Koi are no different.